thoced/jm3-libraries-tools-game/README.md

 TriggerControl tc = new TriggerControl("Trigger01");
-tc.setActor(Actor);             // Actor is a spatial object that will trigger the event tc.addTriggerListener(this);    // Adding the listener triggerSpatial.addControl(tg);  // Adding the controler to the Spatial Node
+tc.setActor(Actor);             // Actor is a spatial object that will trigger the event tc.addTriggerListener(this);    // Adding the listener triggerSpatial.addControl(tc);  // Adding the controler to the Spatial Node
 ```

 ### code example for use TriggerListener